Angelo Mosca: Personal life

-Mosca appeared on several Canadian TV commercials in the 1970s and 1980s.
+Mosca appeared in several Canadian TV commercials in the 1970s and 1980s.
 Mosca still made PR appearances for the league and the Ticats and for other businesses.

 In February 2015, he revealed that he had been diagnosed with Alzheimer's disease, which took away his ability to swallow or eat solid foods.

-His number 68 football jersey was retired by the Hamilton Tiger Cats football club on August 27, 2015, at a ceremony at Tim Horton Field in Hamilton.
+His number 68 football jersey was retired by the Hamilton Tiger-Cats football club on August 27, 2015, in a ceremony at Tim Hortons Field in Hamilton.

 In July 2016, Mosca was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.

 Death

 Mosca died at the Maccassa Lodge in Hamilton at age 84 on November 6, 2021.
 He had stayed there for a number of years.